rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 This document is just a starting point for LibreNMS.
 The author will point you to the project's excellent (and extensive) documentation for more options.
 The author has used many other monitoring solutions, Nagios and Cacti being two, but LibreNMS offers what those two projects offer individually in one spot.

-The installation will closely follow the [official install instructions found here](https://docs.librenms.org/Installation/Install-LibreNMS/).
+The installation will closely follow the [official install instructions](https://docs.librenms.org/Installation/Install-LibreNMS/).
 Explanations and minor changes to that procedure, make this procedure preferable to that excellent document.

 ## Prerequisites, assumptions, and conventions